 If during installation, you receive an error message The selected boot device failed, Press <Enter> to Continue then know that this error can occur when you use a USB Stick or even a DVD Disk to boot from.
 This is because some settings inside of your BIOS are not compatible with the bootable device that you created.
 Fixing this does not vary from device to device at all.
-All we need to do is change some setting in the BIOS and make a proper bootable disk.
-Let’s just jump right in.
+All we need to do is change some settings in the BIOS and make a proper bootable disk.

 Select Troubleshoot > Advanced Options.
 This screen offers further options which include System restore, Startup repair, Go back to the previous version, Command Prompt, System Image Recovery, and UEFI Firmware Settings.

 Select UEFI Firmware Settings, and it will take to the BIOS.

 Every OEM has their own way of implementing the options.
 Secure Boot is usually available under Security > Boot > Authentication Tab.
 Set it to Disabled.

 Also, set Legacy Support to On or Enabled.